 We also understand that for some pupils, it may be beneficial to develop skills in using English as an additional language.
 In S3, pupils in this position may be advised to work with specialist EAL teachers instead of completing courses in either Modern Languages or English.
-This is not an 'option' as such and will be considered on a case by case basis.
+Again, this is not an option as such and will be considered on a case by case basis depending upon what is in the best interests of the learner.